CS-433/ml-project-2-yhs2/README.md

 ## File Structure
+- `BERT-based/`
+  - Contains the BERT-based model for tweet sentiment prediction, including fine-tuning, evaluation scripts, and `run.py`.
+Refer to `BERT-based/README.md` for more details.
+- `Glove/`
+  - Scripts to create embeddings based on GloVe and train different models for prediction.
+Refer to `Glove/README.md` for more details.
 - `EDA/`
   - `EDA.ipynb`: Contains basic exploratory data analysis (EDA) of the dataset.
   - `GPT2_pretrain.py`: Pretrain the GPT2 model on the full training dataset and compute perplexity on the test set to compare the distribution similarity between training and test data.
 - `BoW_TFIDF/`
   - `helper.py`: Contains helper functions used across models for BoW and TF-IDF embeddings.
   - `{model_name}.ipynb`: Scripts for hyperparameter tuning on `{model_name}`, such as logistic regression, naive Bayes, and random forest, using BoW or TF-IDF embeddings.

-- `Glove/`
-  - Scripts to create embeddings based on GloVe and train different models for prediction.

-- `BERT-based/`
-  - Contains the BERT-based model for tweet sentiment prediction, including fine-tuning and evaluation scripts.

 ## Install Dependencies
 ```bash